List of sectors in the Bangladesh Liberation War: Indian participation

 The Bangladesh Forces (BDF) received assistance from the Indian authorities soon after hostilities started.
-On November 21, 1971, The Indian Army entered Bangladesh through air and land.
+On December 3, 1971, The Indian Army entered Bangladesh through air and land.
 The Pakistani forces morally broken and militarily devastated by the BD Forces, agreed to a cease fire without defiance in about one and a half weeks, on December 16, 1971.

-The cease fire was switched to a surrender document by the Indian government which the Commanding General of the Pakistan Army Eastern Command signed reluctantly.
+The ceasefire was switched to a surrender document by the Indian government which the Commanding General of the Pakistan Army Eastern Command signed reluctantly.
 Victory was declared by the Indian authorities and all prisoners of war including combat material were taken to India.
 Bangladesh Forces were ordered for complete sector close down and demobilization on January 29 by end of March 1972 under the direction of General M.A.G Osmani in final Sector Commanders Conference held at the old Police HQ at 27 Old Mintu Road, Dhaka.
 All BDF sector Commanders along with C-in-C BDF Gen. M.A.G.
 Osmani transferred from their posts to respective services.
-The first government of Bangladesh was formed on 10 April 1971.They took an oath on 17 April 1971.
+The first government of Bangladesh was formed on 10 April 1971.
+They took an oath on 17 April 1971.